Ohio Abortion Laws

 Ohio Abortion Laws: The Basics

 When you're faced with an unwanted pregnancy, the last thing you have time or energy for is deciphering complex legal texts.
 That's why we've provided "plain English" summaries of the law below.
-The basic provisions of Ohio's current abortion laws are listed in the following chart, along with summaries of the changes in Ohio abortion law that are yet to be enacted.
+The basic provisions of Ohio's current abortion laws are listed in the following chart.

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 - Ohio Law - Summaries of select Ohio statutes relating to criminal, family, injury, consumer, small business, and other areas of the law.

 - Official State Codes - Links to the official online statutes (laws) in all 50 states and DC.

 Ohio Abortion Laws: Related Resources

 Get Professional Legal Help With Your Ohio Abortion Concerns